 *Please note our current opening times are 10 am - 4 pm.

-To make a booking or get involved with our activities, please contact one of the following people:
+To make a booking or get involved with our activities, complete the Global Lounge event booking form or contact one of the following people:

 Language practice opportunities